Top of the pageCheck Your Symptoms

 - Place a cool compress on your forehead.

-- Do not smoke, drink alcohol, or use illegal drugs.
+- Don't smoke, drink alcohol, or use illegal drugs.

 - Relaxation exercises.
 These exercises can help take away tension and stress that cause headaches or make them worse.

-- Heat, such as hot water bottles, heating pads, or hot baths, to relax tense muscles.
-Be careful not to burn yourself.
+- Heat, such as hot water bottles, heating pads, or hot baths.
+Heat can relax tense muscles.
+But be careful not to burn yourself.

 - Ice, such as an ice pack applied to the back of the neck or the temples.